 The record of his faith was given to teach us that all who believe in the revealed will of God, like Abraham, are counted right before God (justified), v23-25.

-What does God demand of us?
-Jesus often answered the question in much the same way as it gets answered today.
-"Love the Lord your God with all your heart, mind and soul, and your neighbor as yourself."
-Of course, when Jesus ran the law answer it was not so that people would go out and be loving, but rather that they would recognize that they aren't loving.
-Jesus constantly used the law to undermine self-righteousness.
 How then can a person stand right before God?
 John reminds us, "this is his command: to believe in the name of his Son, Jesus Christ..."
 1 John 3:23.
-All that God demands of us is that we rely (believe, have faith, trust) on his promises given us in Jesus Christ.
+All that God demands of us is that we rely (believe, have faith, trust) on the person and work of Jesus Christ.
 Jesus has risen from the dead and he promises his resurrection life to us for the asking.
-Rely on this truth and we will live, and this because God counts our faith as righteousness before him.
-A person who stands acquitted before God will live eternally.
+Rely on this truth and we will live, and this because God counts our faith in the faithfulness of Christ as righteousness before him.

 It is said of Abraham that he believed God and therefore, his faith was credited to him as righteousness.
 In the light of this passage, discuss what is actually "credited" to us.